 Depending on the fabric you used, you may want to hem the bottom of the shirt.
 I used t-shirt knit, which rolls at the edges and doesn’t fray, so I left the bottom raw (Jim doesn’t seem to mind).

 And there you have it!
-New stuffed animal jammies to match your new stuffed animal sleeping bag.
+New stuffed animal pajamas to match a stuffed animal sleeping bag.
 It’ll make your little one’s day.
 I promise 🙂